JamieAlbertelli/FinTwit/README.md

 # Pre-Requisite

-Before running 'tweetExtraction.py' it is neccesary to modify the code for it to run.
+If you wish to modify the files for your own benefit when running 'tweetExtraction.py' it is neccesary to modify the following code.

 - Enter your Twitter API keys into the respective variables.
 - Edit the code to take chosen parameters, such as :